SMAC-Group/ids/README.md

 automatically extract data from websites and create interactive web apps as well as dynamic reports to visualize and analyze them.
 Students should also be able to construct their own R packages, make them available on GitHub and document them using literate programming.
+This package is linked to the ebook [An Introduction to Statistical Programming Methods with R](http://r.smac-group.com).

 # Installation Instructions 💻